mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/buff/index.md

 We got a shell!

+It's a standard one though, so I'll transform it into a Powershell session.

 # Local enumeration

 If we run `whoami`, we see that we got a foothold as `shaun`.